A Compact Index for Order-Preserving Pattern Matching: Experimental results

-Since Phases 1 and 2 of our algorithms produce a set of candidates that must be verified in Phase 3, in our first experiment we measure how effective are the first two Phases in producing only a small number of candidates which are later discarded (that is, how effective are Phases~1 and~2 in producing a small number of false positives).
-The results of this experiment for \smi\ are reported in Table~\ref{tab:fp}.
-We see that for patterns of length $15$ the average number of occurrences is surprisingly high, with a peak of 73000+ average occurrences for the file {\sf ecg} (recall the random selection of patterns favors those which occur more often).
-Despite this, we see that in most cases for Phase 2 the ratio is smaller than 1.50, that is, the number of candidates at the end of Phase 2 is less than one and a half times the number or actual occurrences.
-Note that the poor performance of Phase~1 for $q=12$ was to be expected since when $|P|=15$ Phase~1 will only search in $T_o$'s \csa\ the last 4 symbols of $P_o$ which cannot provide an effective filter.
+Since Phases 1 and 2 of our algorithm produce a set of candidates that must be verified in Phase 3, in our first experiment we measure how effective are the first two Phases in producing only a small number of candidates which are later discarded (that is, how effective are Phases~1 and~2 in producing a small number of false positives).
+The results of this experiment are reported in Table~\ref{tab:fp_strict}.
+Note that the number of false positives does not depend on the block size $B$ that only affects the space usage and running time.

-Not surprisingly for patterns of length 20 and~50 both phases are much more effective.
-In particular, the number of false positives at the end of Phase~2 is usually smaller than 10\% the number of occurrences (ratio below 1.10).
-Note that in terms of filtering power there is not a clear winner among the different window sizes.
-The reason is that a larger window implies that the information stored in $T_o$ is ``more accurate'' but at the same time Phase~2 will start earlier and be less effective since it will generate $(q-1)!$ row ranges.

-For the search in strict mode the number of false positives as a function of the window size $q$ follows a similar trend.
-The data are shown in Table~\ref{tab:fp_strict} in the Appendix.